awsdocs/amazon-eks-user-guide/doc_source/fargate.md

 + Stateful applications are not recommended for pods running on Fargate\.
 Instead, we recommend that you use AWS solutions such as Amazon S3 or DynamoDB for pod data storage\.
 + Fargate runs each pod in a VM\-isolated environment without sharing resources with other pods\.
 However, because Kubernetes is a single\-tenant orchestrator, Fargate cannot guarantee pod\-level security isolation\.
 You should run sensitive workloads or untrusted workloads that need complete security isolation using separate Amazon EKS clusters\.
 + DNS resolution and DNS hostnames must be enabled for your VPC\.
 For more information, see [Viewing and updating DNS support for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-updating)\.
-+ Fargate profiles support specifying subnets from [VPC secondary CIDR blocks](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-resize)\.
++ Fargate profiles support specifying subnets from VPC secondary CIDR blocks\.
+You may want to specify a secondary CIDR block because there are a limited number of IP addresses available in a subnet\.
+As a result, there are a limited number of pods that can be created in the cluster\.
+Using different subnets for pods allows you to increase the number of available IP addresses\.
+For more information, see [Adding IPv4 CIDR blocks to a VPC\.](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-resize)